rse/studio-canvas/README.md

 The application consists of a central [Node.js](https://nodejs.org)-based server component and a HTML5 Single-Page Application (SPA) as the client component.
-The client component it turn can be run in to distinct modes: a [Vue.js](https://vuejs.org/) based control mode for real-time adjusting the scene parameters and a rendering mode for real-time rendering the scene with the help of the [Babylon.js](https://www.babylonjs.com/) game engine.
+The client component it turn runs in two distinct modes: a [Vue.js](https://vuejs.org/) based control mode for real-time adjusting the scene parameters and a rendering mode for real-time rendering the scene with the help of the [Babylon.js](https://www.babylonjs.com/) game engine.